 - The same font should be used throughout the entire presentation

 In addition, stay away from using SmartArt and build custom visuals instead.
 It makes all the difference in the world.
-If these things are off, the hard truth is that your audience doesn’t owe you any more of their time or attention.
+If these things are off, here’s the hard truth: your audience doesn’t owe you any more of their time or attention.

-Building an effective business presentation is a powerful and necessary way for you to gain buy-in and motivate action.
-Though there are an infinite number of ways you can build a PowerPoint, keeping these fundamental tips in mind will pay massive dividends in the future.
+Building an effective business presentation is one of the most powerful ways that you can move progress forward – either in your organization or for a client.
+Though there are an infinite number of ways you can build a PowerPoint, keeping these fundamental tips in mind will maximize the effectiveness of your presentations.

 - Virtual Presentation Training